Post Master's Advanced Certificate Programs

-This two- to three-semester post master's program prepares nurses with master's degrees in nursing or related fields to be educators— for patients, other nurses, nursing students and the general public.
-Students who complete the minor receive a certificate upon completion.
+This two- to three-semester post master's program prepares nurses with master's degrees in nursing or related fields to be educators for patients, other nurses, nursing students and the general public.
+Students who complete the program receive a certificate upon completion.

-All courses for the Education Minor may be completed in two semesters.
+All courses for the Education Certificate may be completed in two semesters.
 A minimum of 6 credits must be taken at SUNY Upstate.

 Previous College of Nursing graduates can complete this post master's certificate in one semester.